 These Slow Cooker Maple Brown Sugar Mashed Sweet Potatoes are buttery and slightly sweet with a hint of maple flavor.
 For me, they’re just perfect for Thanksgiving or other holiday dinners because I just set them and forget them for the next four hours, while I get about preparing the rest of the meal.
 Because really, who couldn’t use a little more oven space when whipping up a holiday feast?!
 (But don’t wait for a holiday to have the Mashed Sweet Potatoes because they are delicious anytime!)
+And if you are looking for more delicious holiday side dishes, check out my recipe for Scalloped Corn Casserole.

 Growing up, my grandmother always prepared what she called candied yams (basically just sweet potatoes caramelized in syrup) for Thanksgiving dinner.
 I think, for this reason, I’ve never really fallen in love with a sweet potato casserole with marshmallows as an adult.
 I mean, don’t get me wrong.
 If you were to offer me a dish of homemade sweet potato casserole loaded with marshmallows, I wouldn’t turn ya down.
 I love almost any good homemade dish.
 It’s just that with all of the pies and other goodies on the Thanksgiving table, I prefer my sweet potatoes to be served just a little less sweet.
 In fact, I like to leave the super-sweet star of the show to be my grandma’s traditional butterscotch pie (but that’s a recipe I’ll share another time).